Tejen1710/Final-Project/reflection.md

 JWT authentication provides a stateless, scalable approach to user authentication.
 Unlike session-based authentication, JWT tokens contain encoded user information and can be verified without database lookups, making them ideal for distributed systems and microservices.

 **Challenges Faced:**
-- **Challenge:** Needed to maintain backward compatibility with Module 11/12 tests that expected username-based login
+- **Challenge:** Needed to maintain backward compatibility with previous tests that expected username-based login
 - **Solution:** Created a flexible `UserLogin` schema that accepts either username OR email, with the `authenticate_user()` CRUD function handling both scenarios
 - **Challenge:** JWT registration only accepts email/password but the database requires username
 - **Solution:** Implemented username auto-generation from email with collision avoidance (john, john1, john2, etc.)